ankit-rathi/AR-Talks/README.md

 # AR-Talks

-Repository of the presentations/talks I delivered.
+Repository of the talks, lectures & presentations I delivered.